huuuuusy/huuuuusy.github.io/README.md

 ## Deployment

-This repository publishes the `master` branch through GitHub Pages.
+This repository publishes the `main` branch through GitHub Pages.
 The `CNAME` file assigns the custom domain.
 Delete `CNAME` if the fork will use only its `github.io` address, or replace it before configuring another custom domain.

-GitHub Actions runs the validation suite on pushes to `master`, pull requests, and manual workflow dispatches.
+GitHub Actions runs the validation suite on pushes to `main`, pull requests, and manual workflow dispatches.
 After a successful push, verify the Pages deployment and test the canonical URL in a private browser window.